Swayam0407/WeatherCLI/README.md

 This will output:

--Fetching weather for: London...
+- Fetching weather for: London...
--Weather in London, United Kingdom:
+- eather in London, United Kingdom:
--Temperature: 18°C
+- Temperature: 18°C
--Condition: Partly cloudy
+- Condition: Partly cloudy

 ## API KEY